Back to SiteAuditLab

 }

-Every scan generates a shareable report URL at /report/[id].
-These links are publicly accessible and can be shared with anyone.
+Every scan generates a shareable public report URL.
+These links are accessible to anyone with the URL and are not indexed or discoverable.

 FAQ